-In this conversation with renowned podcaster and facilitator Amisha Ghadiali and poet and community gardener Samson Hart, we’ll explore what it means to face ecological emergency with our hearts open, asking – how can this crisis invoke a renewed sense of spiritual resilience?
-How can we root firmly in our values and live for the sake of our souls?
+In this conversation with renowned podcaster and facilitator Amisha Ghadiali and poet and community gardener Samson Hart, we’ll explore what it means to face ecological emergency with our hearts open, asking – how can we grow our spiritual resilience?
+How can we dig deep in our values and find courage to live by them, no matter what?

 Join us for a conversation that faces the stark reality of climate breakdown and reaches for spiritual principles to light our way.
 How can we respond to the urgency of our times in a way that reflects our deepest values?
 How can people of faith offer leadership and hope, in times when many people feel scared, overwhelmed and angry?
 And what deeper reserves of resilience become available to us when we connect with what’s most sacred and act from there?